RajeshKrSahoo/Data-Science-technology-skills-in-demand-Analysis-2020-2019/README.md

-# Data Science technology in demand skills Analysis 2020-2019
+# A Quick Tour to the Data Science technology in demand skills Analysis 2020-2019
 This Contains the current demanding skills on Data science Career and it's ranks, It contains clear Visualisation and datas to compare Technologies in demands today compared to previous years.

 This Gives a clear visualisation of what are the technolgies are in demand for Data Science in the job market, If you are preparing to pursue a career in Data Science, you can see the current technology skill in demand for DS in Job Market today and ace it for a better career.